 Everyone loves spaghetti and I am no exception.
+Whenever we go to a Local Dine In Italian Restaurant, it is the first thing I look for in the menu.
 Luckily since going grain and sugar-free I have not had to give it up, just modify it a bit and I think I like this way better!
 (The bread in the picture is garlic bread using my grain free bread or Tasy Sandwich Buns from the cookbook.)

 Pasta is the epitome of a carbohydrate.
 If I eat it, I crash, and crash hard and it definitely will pack on the pounds, no matter if it is made of whole wheat or not!

 My solution, cauliflower or spaghetti squash as a substitute!
 I have found that with most high carbohydrate foods such as bread, rice, potatoes and pasta, it is not the carbs you want, it is what put on top of it that makes it so yummy.
 Growing up, those types of foods were fillers, making food last longer, with little to no taste.
 Now, I always make my own sauce, meatballs instead of meat sauce and make it taste GOOD!
 Your kids are going to love this too.
+I have my own meat processing equipment so I can make great meatballs.
 They will love the meatballs.
+Meatballs can be found in many recipes and not only with pasta.
+There are many recipes on CookingPlanIt that I consistently look into so I could try out new things.
 Protein is so important for all of us, but in particular, our growing kids.
 Let them help you make them, or count the meatballs.
 Getting them into the kitchen is one of the best things you teach your children.
 Hunter watches me cook all the time, I can’t wait till I can put him to work!

 Don’t be afraid of Spaghetti squash, they are quite delicious!
 It has a texture very similar to pasta and it’s stringy as you can see like spaghetti.
 Another great veggy to add to your arsenal!